We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The second most popular setting is a bezel setting.
 Metal encircles the diamond, covering all its edges to hold it in place.
 It’s considered the most secure setting but does cover more of the diamond than prongs.

 If you desire a unique setting, one of the most modern styles is a tension setting.
 It works for both black and white diamonds.
 The ends of the curved band hold the diamond in place in a way that looks like it’s suspended in mid-air.

 The downside of this style is it doesn’t allow for covering up any inclusions, but the upside is there’s no part of the diamond that’s hidden.

 Is a Black or White Diamond Right For You?

 White diamonds are significantly more popular than black diamonds, but that doesn’t mean you should immediately go the traditional route.
-Black diamonds have appeal due to their bold, striking appearance, and pairing it with the right side stones and shank can create the perfect diamond ring.

 The most important aspect of purchasing a black or white diamond is knowing exactly what you’re paying for by ensuring its quality matches the price.

 Once you’ve decided on the right diamond, you can let it complement your personal style for years to come.